Doctors take an oath to care for their patients. Military recruits take an oath to defend the Constitution.

 In 1991, Larry saw an opportunity in the real estate industry and founded Connor, Murphy, and Buhrman.
 He only had one investor.
 He owned nothing.
 He was running on borrowed time.
 The only thing that was his was an idea.
 The idea that he could bring a completely different model and mindset to this industry based on values and principles that had guided him thus far.
 Failure was never an option.

 Larry would eventually buy out his partners, creating The Connor Group in 2003.
-Today, The Connor Group is a thriving real estate investment firm specializing in luxury apartment communities with nearly $3 billion in assets across 14 different markets in the US.
+Today, The Connor Group is a thriving real estate investment firm specializing in luxury apartment communities with over $4 billion in assets across 18 different markets in the US.

 Despite the tremendous growth, the fundamental beliefs haven’t changed.
 “First and foremost, we’re professional managers who buy good properties that are underperforming,” Larry states.
 “Then we significantly improve the bottom line by starting with the right people.
 That hasn’t changed.
 That is the strategy.”